feassis/Test-Auto-Battle/README.md

 3- fixing bug on TakeDamage() to no longer remove character's base damage from Health, clamping Heath min value to 0 4- moving current game state disple to start of turn 5- loging end game.
+6- creating display game state method and calling at start and end of turn

 ## Step 5 - Changing Movement To Move To All 8 directions (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/5)